qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 Some embedding providers may provide embeddings in a pre-quantized format.
 One of the most notable examples is the [Cohere int8 & binary embeddings](https://cohere.com/blog/int8-binary-embeddings).
-Qdrant have direct support for uint8 embeddings, which you can also use in combination with binary quantization.
+Qdrant has direct support for uint8 embeddings, which you can also use in combination with binary quantization.

 To create a collection with uint8 embeddings, you can use the following configuration: